RCRalph/CurveApproximator/README.md

-# CurveApproximator
+# Curve Approximator

-This Python software approximates the target curve from other given curves
+This script helps with approximating a target curve from given data points with a given precision.